emilyselwood/blog/content/post/spark_and_mpc.md

 [Spark](https://spark.apache.org/) is an in-memory distributed processing framework.
 It is one of the largest open source data processing frameworks.
 There is a core section and several modules built on top.
 For this we will be using Spark SQL.

-## What is the Minor Planets Center?
+## What is the Minor Planet Center?

-The [minor planets center](http://www.minorplanetcenter.net/iau/mpc.html) is an organization that keeps track of observations of asteroids.
+The [minor planet center](http://www.minorplanetcenter.net/iau/mpc.html) is an organization that keeps track of observations of asteroids.
 They keep a list of all the known asteroids and all the observations people around the world have made.
 They publish this data in a range of formats from a fixed width text file to json.
 Their documentation has improved a lot in the last couple of years.

 ## What data are we looking at?